Georgia Research Alliance

 Grant in 2017

-Sanguina is a medical device and wellness tool company that specializes in point-of-care diagnostics, particularly for hemoglobin determination.
-The company is focused on launching its first product, AnemoCheck Mobile, which is a non-invasive smartphone application designed for tracking hemoglobin levels without the need for painful blood draws.
-This innovative approach emphasizes anemia screening through color-based testing, allowing users to conveniently monitor their hemoglobin levels.
+Sanguina is a medical device and wellness tool company that specializes in innovative point-of-care diagnostics.
+It is currently focused on launching its first product, AnemoCheck Mobile, which is a groundbreaking smartphone application designed for the non-invasive tracking of hemoglobin levels.
+This app eliminates the need for painful blood draws by utilizing a color-based testing method, primarily aimed at screening for anemia.
+Sanguina's technology enables users to easily and effectively monitor their hemoglobin levels, enhancing accessibility to important health information.

 Nutrivert